daangeijs/daangeijs.nl/content/posts/github-partials-shortcodes/index.md

 `{{ partial "github.html" }}`

 ---
-So thats it, two ways I implemented partials and shortcodes to add my GitHub repo's to this Hugo generated website.
-To find the source have a look at the repo of this website, which I added here with our usefull shortcode.
+So that is it, two ways I implemented partials and shortcodes to add my GitHub repo's to this Hugo generated website.
+Here the final result together with the already existing gist shortcode from Hugo.
+Stacked on each other it looks great!
+For the latest version have a look at the source of my website.
+Or you can copy the code for the python script below:

 {{< githubRepoCard url="https://github.com/daangeijs/daangeijs.nl" name="daangeijs.nl" description="This repo contains the sourcecode of the website https://daangeijs.nl/, my personal website.
 It is built using Hugo, a static site generator.
 The theme is based on PapermodX." language="HTML" stars="1" forks="0" >}}

+{{< gist daangeijs e00759f976d6d8df96a89761d772ee2d >}}